-SIO 175 Syllabus Fall 2023 Analysis of Oceanographic/Atmospheric Data TuTh 9:30-10:50am, Lab Tu 11-11:50am Nierenberg Hall 101
+SIO 175 Syllabus Fall 2024 Analysis of Oceanic and Atmospheric Data

-Instructor: Mark Merrifield, mamerrifield@ucsd.edu Teaching Assistant: TBD Office Hours: Wednesdays 2-3pm, Zoom 811 531 3637, or by appointment Final Exam: 14 December 2023, 8-10:59am Prerequisites: MATH 18 or MATH 20F or MATH 31AH or consent of instructor
+Mark Merrifield, mamerrifield@ucsd.edu, CCS 308 Wed 4-5pm, Zoom 965 4057 7761, or by appointment Tu, Th 9:30-10:50am, Lab Tu 11-11:50am, NH101 Noah Brown, nebrown@ucsd.edu Th, 8:00-11:00am MATH 18 or MATH 20F or MATH 31AH or consent of instructor

-Overview: Oceanographic and atmospheric observations and models typically produce large, multivariate data sets with signals of interest embedded in some form of random variability.
-To infer useful information requires skills in statistical and computational methods.
-We will work together to develop these skills by examining various physical processes using in situ and satellite observations, with Matlab as our analysis platform.
+Overview: Oceanic and atmospheric observations and model output typically involve large multidimensional, multivariate data sets with signals of interest embedded in some form of random variability.
+To infer useful information requires skills in statistics and computational methods.
+We will work together to examine various phenomena with a climate focus using in situ and satellite observations, with MATLAB as our analysis platform.

-Topic areas and Grading: The course will be divided into four modules:
+Topic areas and Grading:

+The course will be divided into four project-based modules: